ChatInject: Abusing Chat Templates for Prompt Injection in LLM Agents: ChatInject

 \subsection{Problem Formulation: Indirect Prompt Injection}

 Following ~\citet{zhan-etal-2024-injecagent}, we define an indirect prompt injection scenario that involves an LLM agent, denoted as $L$, equipped with a set of tools $\mathcal{T}$.
 The process begins when a user $u$ issues an instruction $I_u$ to the agent, requiring the use of a tool $T_u \in \mathcal{T}$ to retrieve external data.
 The agent then calls $T_u$ and receives a response $R_{T_u}$.
 Crucially, an attacker $a$ has embedded a malicious instruction $I_a$ within this response.
 The attacker's objective is to manipulate $L$ into executing $I_a$, often by invoking another tool $T_a \in \mathcal{T}$ to perform a harmful action (Figure~\ref{fig:chatinject} Case 2).
 An attack is deemed successful if the agent executes $I_a$.
+In this setting, we assume the attacker $a$ does not have access to the user instruction $I_u$ or the agent's internal prompts; they can only manipulate the content of the tool response $R_{T_u}$.